Malik-Hacini/Generalized-Spectral-Clustering/README.md

 # Generalized Spectral Clustering

-This repository contains a GSC implementation in scikit-learn, alongside an experiment pipeline.

-It serves as the official implementation for the paper [Generalized Dirichlet Energy and Graph Laplacians for Clustering Directed and Undirected Graphs](https://arxiv.org/abs/2203.03221).
-While it provides a framework for custom experiments, the exact experiments reported in the paper can be reproduced using `benchmark_uci.py`.
+This repository serves as the official implementation for the paper [Generalized Dirichlet Energy and Graph Laplacians for Clustering Directed and Undirected Graphs](https://arxiv.org/abs/2203.03221).
+It provides a robust Python implementation of the Generalized Spectral Clustering (GSC) algorithm via a custom scikit-learn fork.
+This implementation thus uses SOTA algorithms and is optimized for parallel computing on CPU via JIT compilation.

+It also provides a flexible framework for custom clustering experiments.
+The exact experiments and plots/figures included in the paper can be reproduced via the `reproduce_paper.sh` shell script.
+For more information on this tool, see the associated [README](reproduce_paper/README.md).

-## Scikit-learn GSC Implementation
+### GSC Implementation

-### Installation
+The scikit-learn fork is identical to the 1.8 version of scikit-learn except for the SpectralClustering class and related utilities.

+Two parameters are added to the API call for this class: `standard` (bool) and `laplacian_method` (str: `unnorm`, `norm`, `random_walk`).

+If `standard` is True, the adjacency matrix is symmetrized and the standard Laplacian is computed according to the specified method.
+Otherwise, GSC is performed, using the specified laplacian method.

+### Setting up the experimental environment

 Create a virtual environment and activate it (conda or venv):
 ```